 - Persians are more selective than other cats regarding their company, but rest assured that once they find someone they like, they will immensely enjoy spending time with that person.

 - Their face shape can cause various respiratory issues and eye conditions, though, so make sure you take your Persian pet to medical check-ups regularly.

 - Even amongst the sheer variety of modern cat breeds, the Selkirk Rex still stands out due to its naturally-curly coat.

-- Not all specimens are equally as frizzy-haired, and some lose their curls and only regain them after a certain age, but all of them are friendly and easy-going, thus making them a great choice for a family pet.
+- Not all specimens are equally as frizzy-haired, and some lose their curls and only regain them after a certain age, but all of them are friendly and easygoing, thus making them an excellent choice for a family pet.

-- Careful brushing and maintenance are important for the Selkirk Rex, as their fur can easily become tangled if neglected, especially as their curls amplify with age.
+- Careful brushing and maintenance are essential for the Selkirk Rex, as their fur can quickly become tangled if neglected, significantly as their curls amplify with age.